mbence/livephp/README.md

 LivePHP will save developers time by automatically refreshing the browser when any file is changed in the working directory.

 == Description ==

 This little script was written to make developers' life easier.
 Inspired by the brilliant live.js script (written by Martin Kool), this script will auto refresh your browser if you change any files in your working directory.
 No need for Alt-Tab and manual refresh anymore.

+New feature with v1.2: Css files are now refreshed without reloading the whole page.

 With this script, it is also very easy to check your work in many browsers simultaneously.
 Just load the site in all your browsers or devices and the rest goes automatically.

 WARNING!